sampsyo/cs6120/content/blog/2023-11-02-self/index.md

 The authors proposed a new metric called *millions of messages per second (MiMS)* to compare the performance of object-oriented systems, analogous to the millions of instructions per second (MIPS) for processors.
 A message send here refers to invocations whose semantics include a dispatch.
 For SELF, this includes "instance variable" accesses but not "local variable" accesses.
 The *efficiency* of an object-oriented system is then inversely proportional to the number of instructions executed per message sent.
 While it is an interesting idea, it isn't clear whether these metrics could offer an apple-to-apple comparison with other languages that are less object- and message-oriented.
 For instance, even integers could be receivers in SELF, but not in most other languages.
 It is also ambiguous if inlined and replaced messages count as message sends.

 ## Conclusion
-Although SELF did not become a mainstream programming language, we see its relevance in prototypal inheritance in JavaScript, the ability to change classes at run-time and the attribute dictionaries in Python.
-On a design philosophy level, this paper asks us to reconsider if we should build compilers around people people around compilers, or somewhere in the middle.
+Although SELF did not become a mainstream programming language, we see its relevance in <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain">prototypal inheritance</a> in JavaScript, the ability to change classes at run-time and the attribute dictionaries in Python.
+On a design philosophy level, this paper asks us to reconsider if we should build compilers around people, people around compilers, or
+<a href="https://en.wikipedia.org/wiki/Ousterhout%27s_dichotomy#:~:text=This%20is%20the%20proposition%20that,and%20are%20used%20for%20extensions">somewhere in the middle</a>.

 <blockquote>
 Researchers seeking to improve performance should improve their compilers instead of compromising their languages.
 </blockquote>

+Check out <a href = "https://discuss.systems/@adrian/111341846229244750">this thread on Mastodon</a> to see what people have to say about this!